 ARRL Centennial QSO Party

-This operation is meant to be fun, and to showcase our great state. owever, like any other organized operation, there are some guidelines for everyone to follow.
+This operation is meant to be fun, and to showcase our great state.
+However, like any other organized operation, there are some guidelines for everyone to follow.

 To sign up, each operator must agree to the following:

-In order to obtain a login, please email Dennis, KT8X, at email@example.com.
+If you would like to obtain a login to participate in the W1AW/8 event, please email Dennis, KT8X, at email@example.com.
 In the email subject please indicate W1AW/8 Login Request and provide the following information in your email:

 First and Last Name